jordanmack/sudt-cli/README.md

 ## Installing with NPM

+This method will use NPM to install `sudt-cli` as a global application that can be run from the command line.

 ```sh
 npm i -g sudt-cli
 sudt-cli --help
 ```

 ## Installing with NPX

+This method will use NPX to run `sudt-cli` from the command line without installing globally.

 ```sh
 npx sudt-cli --help